Lelenaic/SpamBusterAI/README.md

 GPU_TYPE=
 ```

+**If you wanna use local AI, do not start SpamBusterAI, [follow the local AI tuto](#using-local-ai-on-cpugpu) first.**

 Then you can start SpamBusterAI:

-**If you wanna use local AI, do not start SpamBusterAI, [follow the local AI tuto](#using-local-ai-on-cpugpu) first.**

-Finally, start the main file:
 ```
 # With docker
 docker-compose up -d spambusterai